What Is Lean (Purple Drank/Sizzurp)?

 Most ingredients used to make purple drank can be bought at a drugstore.
 Codeine cough syrups, however, are available by prescription only.

-Codeine is a schedule II controlled substance, which means it has a high potential for misuse, drug dependence, and overdose in high doses.
+Codeine is a Schedule II controlled substance, which means it has a high potential for misuse, drug dependence, and overdose in high doses.

-Effects Of Purple Drank
+Effects Of Lean Abuse

 Drinking lean can produce a wide range of physical, cognitive, and psychological effects—including addiction with chronic use.